 For multi-passenger automobiles, the fatality rate per 100 million miles of travel was 1.7 deaths.
 However, for motorcyclists, the death rate was 35.0 deaths per 100 million miles of travel.
 Riders are in danger even when everything seems running smoothly.

 City riding in the Greater Los Angeles area appears to be the most dangerous to life and limb.
 Cars are not as vigilant or downright oblivious when observing motorcyclists traveling the roads as they are when it comes to the less obvious vehicle, truck, or bus.

-However, the City, County, or State becomes a defendant when the roads are poorly maintained or altered in such a way as to cause a single-vehicle collision.
-This happens when bikes fall in potholes or incorrectly marked construction zones, for example.
+However, the City, County, or State becomes a defendant when poorly maintained or altered roads cause a single-vehicle collision or fixed object strike.
+So even if the other driver crashed into you negligently, they might bring in one of these other parties to contribute, based upon their degree or percentage of fault for your causing your injuries.
+This joinder of parties happens when bikes fall in potholes or incorrectly marked construction zones, for example.

-The most generous amount of motorcycle collisions consist of standard motor vehicles striking a motorcyclist riding down the highway on the surface streets.
-This means riders need to pay special attention when they are cruising around in cities, especially L.A.
+The most generous motorcycle collisions consist of standard motor vehicles striking a motorcyclist riding down the highway on the surface streets.
+This known danger means riders need to pay special attention when cruising around in cities, especially L.A.

-Due to unprotected riding, serious bodily injuries, and death, are a frequent occurrence.
+Due to unprotected riding, serious bodily injuries, and death, are frequent occurrences.
 And this should come as no shock to anyone with common sense.
-When a person is launched from a motorcycle, the body flails around, and the rider has little control over where or how he will fall, hitting the earth hard.
+When a person gets launched from a motorcycle, the body flails around, and the rider has little control over where or how he will fall, hitting the earth hard.

 Many will land on their head, shatter their shoulders and collar bones and even snap their thigh bones.
 Spine injury is a known cause of permanent paralysis.
 Even a more common injury like road rash, and hairline fracture, can cause you to lose time off work.
 Lack of finances becomes real.